 - Video codec and profile

-- H.264 is the common standard, and the “baseline” profile ensures that viewers can access your stream on as wide a range of devices as possible
+- H.264 is the common standard.
+The “baseline” profile ensures that viewers can access your stream on as wide a range of devices as possible.

 - Audio bitrate